Posts

 Testimony Time | The Reason for my Glow - The Girl's in Love y'all! 😍

-So I understand this blog post might not be as popular as the ones with sordid details of my dismal love life, but it's a MUST that I share this!
+So I understand that this blog post might not be as popular as the ones with sordid details of my dismal love life, but it's a MUST that I share this!
 I hope it encourages someone.
-I've had an incredible start to 2022; I couldn't be happier.
+I've had an incredible start to 2022; I couldn't be happier and more grateful.
 I'm experiencing God's grace in such a sweet way, I literally think the word "sweet" describes this current season perfectly.
-There's been a lot of changes (all good) that have taken place in my life over the past few months.
-As much as I had a great year last year and the year before that, I always knew that something was missing; I was living my best life yet my soul wasn't completely satisfied.
+There have been a lot of changes (all good) that have taken place in my life over the past few months.
+As much as I had a great year last year, and the year before that, I always knew that something was missing; I was living my best life, yet my soul wasn't completely satisfied.
 And I've been a church girl for a long time now, so I know that when my personal relationship with God is rocky, I live an incredibly carnal life, finding pleasure in "boys and booze" as I've jokingly mentioned in a previous blog post.
-So when this year began, and as I was taking stock of my life and en...
+So when this year began, and as I was takin...

 Live an authentic life!